Trip.com Group Limited (TCOM) Shares Up Despite Recent Market Volatility

 Sponsored

+The average price predicted by analysts for TCOM is $288.59, which is $3.59 above the current price.
 The public float for TCOM is 641.75M and currently, short sellers hold a 2.59% ratio of that float.
-The average trading volume of TCOM on March 02, 2023 was 5.64M shares.
+The average trading volume of TCOM on March 06, 2023 was 5.47M shares.

 TCOM’s Market Performance